Mohicans: Revolutionary War

 In August 1775, the Six Nations staged a council fire near Albany, after news of Bunker Hill had made war seem imminent.
 After much debate, they decided that such a war was a private affair between the British and the colonists (known as Rebels, Revolutionaries, Congress-Men, American Whigs, or Patriots), and that they should stay out of it.
 Mohawk Chief Joseph Brant feared that the Indians would lose their lands if the Colonists achieved independence.
-Sir William Johnson, his son John Johnson and son-in-law Guy Johnson and Brant used all their influence to engage the Iroquois to fight for the British cause.
+Sir William Johnson, his son John Johnson and son-in-law Guy Johnson and Brant used all their influence to engage the Haudenosaunee to fight for the British cause.
 The Mohawk, Onondaga, Cayuga, and Seneca ultimately became allies and provided warriors for the battles in the New York area.
 The Oneida and Tuscarora sided with the Colonists.
-The Mohicans, who as Algonquians were not part of the Iroquois Confederacy, sided with the Patriots, serving at the Siege of Boston, and the battles of Saratoga and Monmouth.
+The Mohicans, who as Algonquians were not part of the Haudenosaunee Confederacy, sided with the Patriots, serving at the Siege of Boston, and the battles of Saratoga and Monmouth.

 In 1778 they lost forty warriors of their Stockbridge Militia, around half "Stockbridge Indians" who were remnants of both Mohican and Wappinger tribes, in a British attack on the land of the van Cortlandt family.
 (In 1888, the property became Van Cortlandt Park in the Bronx, New York.)
 The Battle of Kingsbridge decimated the troop's ranks.
 It received a commendation from George Washington, was paid $1,000 and dismissed.